nikandt/woodsat/README.md

 This document guides you to getting started with Woodsat.
 Further updates to this document are provided by Tessa Nikander closer to planned launch date (Oct 15th 2021).

-The main technical mission is to act as a LoRa repeater on the 70 cm band on low Earth orbit.
-The satellite listens short messages (64 bytes) and the delay can be set as a parameter, allowing the amateur to target a desired geographical area with their message.
+The satellite functions as a LoRa repeater on the 70 cm band in a sun-synchronous low Earth orbit.
+It listens to short messages (64 bytes), in which a repeating delay parameter is set, thus allowing the amateur to target a desired geographical area.
 Licensed radio amateurs can contact the satellite with a hardware setup that is described below.
 Additionally, the satellite can be contacted using Orbitcon.io on your web browser.

 ## Hardware requirements